|

 | | Weekly : | | Daily : Move cursor over the icon to see details.

-Long-term trend: [See AAP long-term trend chart] A long-term uptrend had started on April 9, 2025 at 28.89 and reached 70.00 on July 24, 2025.
-AAP gained -41.11 points, or -142.30%, in 15 weeks.
-The chart has formed a Symmetric Triangle chart pattern.
-The uptrend support line (79.01) is broken.
-Usually a broken support is considered to be a long-term bearish signal, but since daily indicators are oversold a short-term pull back is possible.
-AAP may retest the broken support line.
-It is considered to be a resistance line now.
-Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with broken trend support in a long-term trend.
+Medium-term trend: [See ^GSPC medium-term trend chart] A medium-term uptrend had started on April 7, 2025 at 4835.04 and reached 7002.28 on January 28, 2026. ^GSPC gained -2167.24 points, or -44.82%, in 42 weeks.
+The chart has formed a Rising Wedge chart pattern.
+The uptrend support line (7116.04) is broken.
+A broken support is considered to be a long-term bearish signal.
+Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with broken trend support in a medium-term trend.

 | |